Guide to Self-Paced Online Colleges and Courses

 Are you ready to discover your college program?

 Self-paced learning lets students complete coursework and assignments at their own pace.
-Unlike the traditional format, where classes happen at set times, self-paced online courses prioritize flexibility.
+Unlike the traditional format, in which classes happen at set times, self-paced online courses prioritize flexibility.
 Learners often watch recorded lectures and videos instead of attending live class sessions.
-They do reading assignments, projects, and tests as they finish course materials.
+They complete reading assignments, projects, and tests as they finish course materials.

 Without set deadlines, students in self-paced classes complete requirements when they feel confident about the material.
 Like other distance learning programs, self-paced online courses occur in a virtual learning environment.
 Designed for maximum flexibility, self-paced online college courses help learners arrange coursework around their other responsibilities.

-While many classes follow a semester, self-paced online courses give students a window of time to finish the class.
+While many classes follow a semester-based schedule, self-paced online courses give students a window of time to finish the class.
 Many programs allow up to six months per class.
-Learners set their own schedule to complete the requirements within that time frame.
+Learners set their own schedules to complete the requirements within that period.

-The list below introduces schools offering self-paced programs.
-Prospective students should check with potential schools to learn more about their program offerings.
+Prospective students should check with prospective schools to learn more about their program offerings.

 Columbia College